The-DevOps-Daily/devops-daily/ebook/en/content/104-the-lsblk-command.md

 ## Reading information given by ``lsblk``
 On running ``lsblk`` with no flags or command-line arguments, it writes general disk information to the STDOUT.
-Here is a table that interpret that information:
+Here is a table that interpretes that information:

 | Column Name | Meaning                           | Interpretation                                              |
 |:-----------:|:----------------------------------|:------------------------------------------------------------|